-- Matcha is rich in vitamin C, the calming amino acid L-theanine, and a flurry of antioxidants most notably, the powerful EGCG or epigallocatechin gallate which is believed to have cancer-fighting effects on the body.
+- Matcha green tea is rich in vitamin C, the calming amino acid L-theanine, and a flurry of antioxidants most notably, the powerful EGCG or epigallocatechin gallate which is believed to have cancer-fighting effects on the body.

 - Matcha Green Tea is considered a healthy superfood.
-It is rich in antioxidants, great source of natural energy and mental clarity.
+It is rich in antioxidants, a great source of natural energy and mental clarity.

 - It supports weight loss.
 It has been shown to boost metabolism and stop the growth of fat cells

-Ceremonial Matcha Green Tea Is The Best!
+Matcha Green Tea, The Best!